Felipe35/lab_app/README.md

-Introduction
+##Introduction
-This is a Monolith CRUD web applications that fix some issues on a small laboratory business.
+This is a Monolith CRUD web applications that fix some issues on a small laboratory business using Django as framework.

-Why is the reason of this we app?
+###Why is the reason of this we app?
 The main goal is to solve few things that the laboratory had, as part of data base management, pdf file storing, dependence on the use of excel.
 One of the main problems of this laboratory is the amount of